 Skip to main content

-A Living Landscape of the Past
+A Living Landscape – 175 Years in the Making

 Between 1850 and 1852, Robert S. Duncanson (1821–1872) painted a series of eight landscape murals commissioned by horticulturalist and art patron Nicholas Longworth to decorate the entry hall of his home, now the Taft Museum of Art.
 Approximately 9 by 6 ½ feet each and painted directly on the plaster walls, this ambitious project launched Duncanson’s career.